jinkya2/guide/redux/ultimate-redux-course-2023/README.md

 - State management library for javaScript Applications
 - Redux is used to manage the data or state of complex JavaScript applications.
 - Redux have store as database for frontend.
-- Within multipple state management tolls like flux, MobX, x-state; Redux is most popular and widely used.
+- Within multiple state management tolls like flux, MobX, x-state; Redux is most popular and widely used.
 - Redux can be used with React, Angular or even javaScript.
 - Pros